Use FloatingBox for PDF Layout in Python

 document.save(outfile)

-In the example above, we are creating a FloatingBox with a width of 400 pt and a height of 30 pt.
-Also, in this example, more text was intentionally created than could fit in the given size.
-As a result, the text was cut off.
+In the example above, the FloatingBox is created with a width of 400 pt and a height of 30 pt.
+The text intentionally exceeds the available height, so part of it is clipped.

 Image 1

-If we set this property to true the text will be reflow to the next page in the same position.
+If you set this property to True, the text reflows to subsequent pages at the same position.

 Image 2